Matteo Piantedosi: Minister of the Interior

 Piantedosi was named the Minister of the Interior in Giorgia Meloni's cabinet, which was sworn in on 22 October 2022.

 Less than 48 hours after his appointment as Minister of the Interior, Piantedosi enacted directives that prohibited the Ocean Viking and Humanity One NGO ships, which were carrying immigrants, from entering Italian ports.
 He also considered restoring Salvini's previous security decrees that included measures against illegal immigration, which had risen between 2021 and 2022.

+In July 2025, Piantedosi was among several European officials declared "persona non grata" by the Government of National Stability in eastern Libya after he and the said officials held an earlier meeting with officials of the rival Government of National Unity based in Tripoli.

 Personal life

 Piantedosi is married to Paola Berardino, prefect of the Province of Grosseto, with whom he has two daughters.
 Though born in his mother's house in Naples, he was raised in his father's village of Pietrastornina in the Province of Avellino also in Campania, where he was given honorary citizenship and retains a house.
 He is a supporter of Bologna F.C.
 1909.